This regularly updated feature on art in Slovakia provides information on art galleries and trends throughout the country.

 Bratislava also got its kunsthalle, when after much political wrangling, the current Dom Umenia at SNP Square was chosen.
 Opened in September 2014, Bratislava’s kunsthalle is seen as a kind of laboratory for presenting Slovak art in an international context while also promoting it among locals, according to its head Juraj Čarný.
 It is a so-called participative type of gallery, where students and experts explain modern art to visitors.
 In a smaller place on the ground floor called Kunsthalle LAB, local and foreign artists‘ exhibitions are hosted, often interactive and conceptual.

-Košice, cultural capital
+Košice as the cultural capital

-Košice’s designation as the 2013 ECoC accelerated the creation of a lasting cultural infrastructure and its projects add another layer to the city’s already rich cultural offerings.
+Košice’s designation as the 2013 ECoC accelerated the creation of a lasting cultural infrastructure, and its projects add another layer to the city’s already rich cultural offerings.
 These venues are mostly buildings re-purposed with the EU funds that came along with the ECoC designation.
 The Kulturpark, a former 19th century Hungarian army barracks, reconstructed in 2012, has become a multi-purpose cultural space for art exhibitions, theatre productions, and concerts.

 Mindful of its history, the buildings were renamed with the military alphabet.
 For instance, the Alpha Building’s black, white and grey background was thoughtfully designed to not compete with the art and to encourage artists to bring colour to the space.
 A former stable retains its form with the stalls painted white to give a stark contrast for rotating contemporary art exhibits.